ryanpeh/SmartNUS/docs/UserGuide.md

 **A**: SmartNUS data are saved as a JSON file `[JAR file location]/data/smartnus.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, SmartNUS will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, SmartNUS will discard all data and start with no data.
 </div>

 --------------------------------------------------------------------------------------------------------------------